bartdag/recodoc2/README.rst

 #.
 Parse each page to generate a model of threads and messages and identify the
    code snippets and the code-like terms.

-For example, for a mailing, the table of content is the list of urls for each month (December 2010, January 2011, etc.).
-For a forum, this is the list of urls of each page in the forum (Threads 0 to 40, Threads 41 to 80, etc.).

 First, we create a channel: